AceMouse/quantum-sim/README.md

 use flag `-i` for interpreting a circuit
 use flag `-r` for reverse aplication of the circuit
 use flag `-d` for debug info
-use flag `-b` for a von neumann entropy test
+use flag `-b` for supplying a max bond
+use flag `-s` for silent mode

 ```
 ❯ cat circuits/QFT2
 --H-R2--